 2020 SONC Cheerleading Tournament Date

 The date has been set for the 2020 SONC Cheerleading Tournament.
 This tournament will be held on Saturday, March 21, in Mocksville!
+Training rosters will be collected in early January.
 Please click here to view the registration timeline.

 2020 Special Olympics Southeast U.S. Regional Swimming Invitational